DataBiosphere/data-explorer/README.md

 brew install swagger-codegen
 ```

+* In `ui/` run `npm install`.
+This will install tools used during git precommit,
+  such as formatting tools.
 * [Set up git secrets.](https://github.com/DataBiosphere/data-explorer/tree/master/hooks)

 ### Formatting

-The `/ui` repository is formatted via [Prettier](https://prettier.io/). husky is used to automatically format files upon commit.
+`ui/` is formatted via [Prettier](https://prettier.io/). husky is used to automatically format files upon commit.